Two people shot including a student as Buffalo school goes into lockdown - latest

 One student told WGRZ: “It was crazy.
 We didn’t know what was happening.”

-Police sources told Buffalo News the gunfire stemmed from a fight between two groups of people.

-A spokesperson for the school district said: “We are gathering the most updated data at this time.
-I will respond accordingly once we have complete data.”

-Meanwhile, nearby SUNY Buffalo State College warned anyone on campus to shelter in place immediately, suggesting that the threat may still be active as of 4.30pm.
+Nearby SUNY Buffalo State College warned anyone on campus to shelter in place immediately after an armed person was seen walking in that direction.

 Motorists told to avoid area